 5.2.
-SEMIOTICS implementation requirements
+SEMIoTICS implementation requirements

-The relevant SEMIoTICS requirements that are indirectly covered by the presented software integration of SEMIoTICS components are summarized in the following Table 7.
-It is important to note that all the mentioned requirements, are tracked and described in detail within relevant tasks assigned within the matrix represented in Deliverable SEMIoTICS high level architecture (final).
-The requirements which are use case specific are in details covered within the Tasks T5.4, T5.5 and 5.6 respectively.
+The relevant SEMIoTICS requirements that are indirectly covered by the presented software integration of SEMIoTICS components are summarized in Table 8.
+It is important to note that all the mentioned requirements, are tracked and described in detail within relevant tasks assigned within the matrix represented in Deliverable

+SEMIoTICS high level architecture (final).
+The requirements which are use case specific are in details covered within the Tasks T5.4, T5.5 and T5.6, respectively.